rishikaarya/MongoDB_Dashboard/README.md

 **CONTENT**

-1. id: Unique identifier assigned to each property listing.
+1. id:Unique identifier assigned to each property listing.
 2. name: Property listing name as provided by the host.
 3. host_id:Unique identifier assigned to the host of the property.
 4. host_name:Name of the host associated with the property.